 Mark chaired the American Bar Association Tax Section’s Sales, Exchanges & Basis Committee from 2012 through June 2014 and is a frequent speaker at Tax Section meetings.
 Mark was honored by the Tax Section as a Nolan Fellow in 2011.
-Mark is a member of the Bloomberg BNA Real Estate Advisory Board.
+Mark is a member of the Bloomberg BNA Pass Through Entities Advisory Board.

-Some of Mark’s recent presentations include a discussion of the tax treatment of so-called “drop & swap” section 1031 exchanges and a discussion of “sale-reacquisition” techniques for avoiding taxable gain when developing land or air rights owned by the taxpayer.
+Some of Mark’s recent presentations include a discussion of the tax treatment of so-called “drop & swap” section 1031 exchanges and a discussion of “sale-reacquisition” techniques for avoiding taxable gain when swapping land or air rights for developed property.

 Mark teaches a course in Taxation of Real Estate Transactions as an Adjunct Professor at Cardozo School of Law.

 Mark brings a sense of humor to the table.
 An improv enthusiast, Mark regularly takes classes with some of New York City’s finest improv performers and periodically takes the stage himself with his classmates for performances at venues in New York City.